isso-comments/isso/docs/docs/quickstart.rst

 receive an email with your comments.
 Unfortunately, Disqus does not export up- and downvotes.

-To import existing comments, run Isso with your new configuration file:
+To import existing comments, run Isso with your configuration file:

 .. code-block:: sh

     ~> isso -c /path/to/isso.cfg import user-2013-09-02T11_39_22.971478-all.xml
     [100%]  53 threads, 192 comments

+Migration from WordPress_ is not possible, yet (WordPress does not export comments).
+As a workaround, install the Disqus plugin, export to Disqus and then migrate to Isso.

 .. _Disqus: <https://disqus.com/>